What To Pack For Seattle? Seattle Packing List

 3. IS VISITING SEATTLE EXPENSIVE?

-I’m not going to lie to you—Seattle was ranked the fifth most expensive city in the US last year.
+I won’t mince words here…yes, Seattle is an expensive city.
+It ranks as the sixth most expensive city in the US, alongside Boston.
 But that doesn’t mean you can’t explore this jewel of the Pacific Northwest on a budget!
-Here are some ideas to do just that:
+Here are some ideas on how to plan this dream trip without breaking the bank:

 4. WHAT ARE THE BEST COFFEE SHOPS IN SEATTLE?